-It’s an incredibly interesting event that always includes many eye-opening moments with regards to the future of our society, new living habits as well as the way home design is going to respond to these challenges.
+It’s an incredibly interesting event that always includes a couple of eye-opening moments with regards to the future of our society and the way interior design is going to respond to it.

-As one of the pillars of democratic design, sustainability is an ingredient that always characterizes the design process at IKEA.
-But some collaborations more than others put it at the very heart of the process, and here is a review of the ones presented this year…enjoy!
+As one of the pillars of Democratic Design, sustainability is an ingredient that always characterizes the design process at IKEA.
+But certain projects place it at their very heart, and here is a review of the ones presented this year!

-Along with sustainability, these products focus on flexibility.
-Mostly multi-functional, they are intended to respond to the many diverse needs of our daily lives.
-Being lightweight is certainly a plus that could even make us consider taking a stool from this collection to the beach or on a picnic.
+Mostly multi-functional, these products are intended to respond to the various needs of our daily lives.
+Being lightweight is certainly a plus that invites to move these pieces around the home and carry them on the go.

 “a collection that creates peace of mind in a busy world”.

 TÄNKVÄRD will be a limited edition – available in 2019.

 Where sustainable design meets an eye-catching modern aesthetics.
 Here is where ANNANSTANS was born.

 Developed in collaboration with artisans from Thailand, Romania and India, this collection values traditional handicraft skills while creating jobs in local communities.

 Challenging traditions has been the inspiration to start merging traditional skills with a modern design.
 The result is a collection of textiles, bowls and baskets – all with particular shapes, rich textures and that unique handmade value.